-- Use of gas furnace as supplemental heating - Fenestration u-factor and solar heat gain coefficient (SHGC).
+- For all four prototypes, the use of gas-fired furnace as supplemental heating - For the 5- and 10-story prototypes, fenestration u-factor and solar heat gain coefficient (SHGC).
 The fenestration and wall u-factor requirements are presented in a separate CASE Report (Multifamily Restructuring CASE Report 2020), and incorporated into this CASE Report for completeness of the all-electric proposal.